Settings

 Gamma – overall image gamma;

-Gain – this parameter affects the gain (sensitivity to light) settings in the camera image;
+Gain – this parameter affects the gain (sensitivity) settings in the camera image;

 Power Line Frequency – allows the camera to synchronize its image capture frequency with the power supply frequency.
-Options available: 50 Hz, 60 Hz, and off;
+Available options are: 50 Hz, 60 Hz, and off;

 White Balance Temperature – this parameter affects the white balance temperature settings in the image.
-The setting is available when the Off mode is selected in the White Balance, Automatic section;
+The setting is available if the Off mode is selected in the White Balance, Automatic section.

-Sharpness – adjusts the clarity of the camera image;
+Sharpness – adjusts the clarity in the camera image;

-Backlight Compensation – compensates for backlighting in the image;
+Backlight Compensation – adjusts the backlighting in the image;

 Focus, Absolute – camera image focus settings.
-This parameter can be adjusted if the Off mode is selected in the Focus, Automatic section.
+This parameter can be configured if the Off mode is selected in the Focus, Automatic section.

 Pan, Absolute – PTZ camera rotation setting.
 This parameter can be configured if the Off mode is selected in the Focus, Automatic section.

 Tilt, Absolute – PTZ camera tilt setting.
-This parameter can be configured if the Off mode is selected in the Focus, Automatic section;
+This parameter can be adjusted if the Off mode is selected in the Focus, Automatic section;

 Zoom, Absolute – this parameter affects the zoom settings of the camera image.
-It can be configured if the Off mode is selected in the Focus, Automatic section;
+It can be adjusted if the Off mode is selected in the Focus, Automatic section;

 Zoom, Continuous – this parameter affects the speed of continuous zoom.
-This parameter can be configured if the Off mode is selected in the Focus, Automatic section;
+You can adjust this parameter if the Off mode is selected in the Focus, Automatic section;

 Iris, Absolute – this parameter affects the settings for the maximum amount of light reaching the camera sensor.
+It can be adjusted if the Off mode is selected under Focus, Automatic.

+Pan, Speed – this parameter affects the pan speed settings of the camera image.
 It can be adjusted if the Off mode is selected in the Focus, Automatic section.

-Pan, Speed – this parameter affects the settings for the camera image rotation speed.
-It can be configured if the Off mode is selected in the Focus, Automatic section.
-The further right the slider is moved and the higher the number, the faster the speed.
+The more the slider is moved to the right and the higher the number, the faster the speed.

-Tilt, Speed – this parameter affects the tilt speed settings of the camera image.
-It can be adjusted if the Off mode is selected in the Focus, Automatic section.
-The further the slider to the right and the higher the number, the faster the speed.
+Tilt, Speed – this parameter affects the tilt speed settings in the camera image.
+You can adjust it if the Off mode is selected in the Focus, Automatic section.
+The further to the right the slider and the higher the number, the faster the speed.

 # Presentation

 In this section, you can add RTSP and VNC sources for presentations.
-The process of adding presentation sources is described in the relevant section of the documentation.
+The process for adding presentation sources is described in the relevant section of the documentation.

-This settings section is intended for monitoring the operation of TrueConf Group and its network connection.
+This settings section is designed for monitoring the operation of TrueConf Group and its network connection.

 # System Monitoring

-This section allows you to monitor key system performance parameters in real time: RAM and storage usage, as well as network and CPU load.
+This section allows you to monitor the key parameters of system performance in real-time: RAM and storage usage, as well as network and CPU loads.

 # System log